-Facing DUI/OVWI charges—even for the first time—can come with serious consequences.
-The attorneys at Hayes Law Office understand the weight of these charges and the possible consequences of a conviction.
-They explore and communicate all possible options available to each client and fight to find the best outcome.
-Even if the arrest was a first-time mistake, your charges could come with serious consequences.
-Instead of accepting the consequences of a conviction, you have the opportunity to defend yourself by fighting your charges.
+Facing DUI/OVWI charges—even for the first time—involves serious consequences.
+The Indianapolis DUI defense attorney at Hayes Law Office understands the weight of these charges and the possible consequences of a conviction.
+Criminal defense lawyer Philip Hayes explores and communicates all possible options available to each client.
+He fights to find the best outcome.
+Even if the arrest was a first-time mistake, a conviction will result in serious consequences.
+Instead of accepting the consequences of a conviction, you have the opportunity to defend yourself and fight your DUI charges.

-The Indianapolis DUI defense lawyers at Hayes Law Office know what is at stake with DUI charges and the consequences that can follow.
-They do not settle for second-best outcomes in their criminal defense cases, and they fight for their clients while exploring all potential strategies to overcome the DUI charges or minimize the potential consequences.
-To learn how Hayes Law Office can protect your rights, call 317-982-6122.
-Hayes Law Office represents clients throughout the Indianapolis area, including in Hamilton, Johnson, Hancock Marion counties.
+The Indianapolis DUI defense lawyer at Hayes Law Office knows what is at stake with DUI charges.
+Moreover, he understands the consequences that follows a conviction.
+Attorney Hayes does not settle for second-best outcomes in his criminal defense cases.
+He fights to protect clients — while exploring all potential strategies to overcome the DUI charges.
+When necessary, he works to minimize the potential consequences.
+To learn how Hayes Law Office fights to protect the rights of clients, call 317-982-6122.
+Hayes Law Office represents clients throughout the Indianapolis area, including in Hamilton, Johnson, Hancock and Marion counties.

-Hayes Law Office Can Build A Strong Defense For You
+Hayes Law Office Builds Strong DUI Defense Strategies

-Whether your charges were the result of intoxication from drugs or alcohol, there may be several options available to defending against your charges.
-The firm’s attorneys take the time to gather all the necessary information in your case before considering what method of defense is right for you.
-Common successful defenses in your case may include:
+Whether your charges involve allegations of drugs or alcohol, your attorney should consider all options to defend against DUI charges.
+Hayes Law Office takes the time to gather all the necessary information in each case before considering what method of defense is right under the unique circumstances of the case.
+Common defense strategies include:

 - Challenging illegal traffic stops